UK Edition. Click here for US version.

 If you take too much of your medicine, signs might include an upset

-your doctor as soon as possible.
-Take the medicine carton or bottle to
+doctor as soon as possible.
+Take the medicine carton or bottle to show the

 If you forget to take Co-Amoxiclav

 If you forget to take a dose, take it as soon as you remember.
 You should